Lane Thomas Player Props: Nationals vs. Athletics

-The Washington Nationals, including Lane Thomas and his .619 slugging percentage over his past 10 games, battle starter Paul Blackburn and the Oakland Athletics at Nationals Park, Friday at 7:05 PM ET.
+The Washington Nationals, including Lane Thomas and his .595 slugging percentage over his past 10 games, battle starting pitcher Luis Medina and the Oakland Athletics at Nationals Park, Saturday at 7:05 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Phillies.

 Lane Thomas Game Info & Props vs. the Athletics